 Potential Risks of Butter

 Use this ingredient sparingly, especially if you have heart disease or are looking to cut back on calories.
+The American Heart Association (AHA)'s current recommendation is to limit consumption of saturated fat.

 Whether you're cooking, or just putting it on your bread, there are some alternatives to butter that have a bit healthier profile: